CausalDynamics: A large-scale benchmark for structural discovery of dynamical causal models: Generate coupled causal models

 To generate data for coupled causal models we need to initialize the number of time steps, the number of nodes (e.g., 5), the ratio of dynamical systems to periodic functions as root node drivers, the system name of dynamical system drivers, the dimensionality of the nodes (e.g., 3), and optional time-lags, as outlined in Algorithm~\ref{algo:init} and sketched out in Figure~\ref{fig:init}.

 If the dynamical system drivers are selected at random, the algorithm chooses randomly from the set of available 3D systems (see Algorithm~\ref{algo:random}).
-Users can also choose whether to include periodic functions as drivers by initializing \texttt{r} appropriately.
-In this case, sinusoidal trajectories are generated as outlined in Algorithm~\ref{algo:sin}.
+Users can also choose whether to include periodic or linear functions as drivers by initializing \texttt{r} appropriately.
+In this case, sinusoidal or linear trajectories are generated as outlined in Algorithm~\ref{algo:sin} and Algorithm~\ref{algo:linear}.
 The generated data of the system's drivers is randomly assigned to the respective root nodes, and all non-root nodes initial states are set to zero (see Algorithm~\ref{algo:init_x}).

 Finally, the initial time series data can be standardized in order to prevent varsortability as illustrated in Appendix~\ref{app:varsortability}.